thienduy1295/blog-posts/posts/modularize-git-pipeline.md

 ---
-title: 'Modularize gitlab CI pipeline'
+title: Modularize gitlab CI pipeline
 date: 2025-03-19
 ---

 # Modularize GitLab CI Pipeline

 This MR implements a modular structure for our GitLab CI/CD pipeline to improve maintainability and scalability, while preserving all existing functionality.